Together We Can

 Residents and businesses of Thurston, Mason, Pierce, and Lewis Counties can access solar at prices below market rates, thanks to the Solarize group-purchasing program.

-Our 2022 Solarize campaign is at capacity and no longer open for enrollment.
-If you're already a participant, you have until August 1st to contract your project.
+Our 2022 Solarize campaign is no longer open for enrollment.

 Join our new community solar project!